Cuckoo Electronics

+Products

-Cuckoo manufacturers small home appliances, notably Korean-style pressure rice cookers.
+Cuckoo manufactures small home appliances, notably Korean-style pressure rice cookers.
 Korean-style cookers (0.8 kg to 0.9 kg cooking pressure) typically gelatinize rice starches more completely than Japanese-style cookers (0.4 kg to 0.6 kg cooking pressure) resulting in a more glutinous and marginally more nutritious cooked rice.

+Besides rice cookers, Cuckoo also offers water and air purifiers, bidets, and other home appliance rental services.

+Operations

 In South Korea Cuckoo is the top-selling brand of rice cooker.
 In 2002, Cuckoo started selling to distributors in New York and Los Angeles.
 In late 2016, Cuckoo established its first American branch, Cuckoo Electronics America, Inc. in Los Angeles, California.

-CUCKOO was introduced in Malaysia in October 2014 by Hoe Kian Choon.
-As CUCKOO International, the brand established CUCKOO in other countries including Brunei, Singapore and Indonesia.
-Since becoming the Southeast Asian hub, CUCKOO has plans to expand the brand in other countries in the region.
+Cuckoo was introduced in Malaysia in October 2014 by Hoe Kian Choon.
+As Cuckoo International, the brand established Cuckoo in other countries including Brunei, Singapore and Indonesia.
+Since becoming the Southeast Asian hub, Cuckoo has plans to expand the brand in other countries in the region.